DESIGN

 COSTUMING FOR THEATER

 As a Graduate Teaching Assistant in the School of Performing Arts, I’ve cultured relationships with fellow faculty and graduate students.
-Most importantly, I have been very supportive to the undergraduates taking the class in the costuming shop, directly assisting them with building and editing garments for productions.
+Most importantly, I have been very supportive to the undergraduates taking the class in the costuming shop, directly assisting them with building and altering costumes for productions.

 "SLEEP DEPRIVATION CHAMBER"